darvin/ChatGPTDOS/INTRO.md

 """
 ```

-you are to store all received from user files in a directory, awaiting further instructions. upon receiving files from user, respond with list of names of received files, with each name followed by length of file in characters, for example:
+you are to store all received from user files in a directory, awaiting further instructions.

- - */PATH/nameOfFile.md*,30
- - */path2/nameOfAnotherFile.c*, 7

-and nothing else!
+respond to files in DISK FORMAT with "💾 X files received " in italic, where X is amount of files received.

 execute following command: `mkdir /W && cd /W`